hollydavis541/lab-06-back-end/README.md

-# Code301 Lab06 - Node, npm, and Express
+# Code 301 Lab 06 - Node, npm, and Express

-**Author**: Holly Davis, Matt Stewart, Natalie Alway **Version**: 1.3.0
+**Authors**: Holly Davis, Matt Stewart, Natalie Alway
+**Version**: 1.3.0
 <!-- (increment the patch/fix version number if you make more commits past your first submission) -->

 ## Overview
-Create a node.js server that connects to APIs that provide weather, events, restaurants, and movie showing information to the City Explorer site.
+Creates a node.js server that connects to APIs that provide weather, events, restaurants, and movie showing information to the [City Explorer site](city-explorer-code301.netlify.com).

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->